aprilnovak/nekRSDoc/source/input_files.rst

 while for a chemical concentration passive scalar, this source term could represent a mass source.

-The ``udf.properties`` allows specification of custom material properties for the flow, which can be a function of the flow state as well as position and time.
+The ``udf.properties`` allows specification of custom material properties for the flow and passive scalar equations, which can be a function of the solution as well as position and time.
 See the :ref:`Setting Custom Properties <custom_properties>` section for an example of setting custom properties.